 Section 9: Foster Care Maintenance Payments - No outcome measures are defined in Section 9 of the Settlement Agreement.
 As part of their commitment under this section of the Settlement Agreement, DCYF will reassess the base rate for foster care maintenance payments, advocate (if necessary) for appropriations to increase that base rate, and amend the Rhode Island Administrative Code to include a regulation requirement such a reassessment every three years.
-The Monitoring Team anticipates receiving written notice from DCYF when that occurs.

-Section 10: Case Planning - The Department did not achieve the threshold (Case plans meet timeliness requirements, Target-80%, Unvalidated Performance-12.86%; AACWA elements in case plan, Target-80%, Unvalidated Performance-4.74%).
+The Monitoring Team has received written notice that this was completed, and DCYF may file a Notice of Exit with the Federal Court seeking exit from this Section of the Settlement Agreement.
+Section 10: Case Planning - The Department did not achieve the threshold (Case plans meet timeliness requirements, Target - 80%, Unvalidated Performance - 49.34%; AACWA elements in case plan, Target - 80%, Unvalidated Performance - 0.00%).
 Neither the Department nor PCG reviewed a sufficient number of cases as it relates to statistical significance.
-For the Department this is reflected in measures 10.3 and for PCG - 10.2.
+For the Department this is reflected in measures 10.3 and for PCG 10.2.
 The Monitoring Team recommends reviewing a statistically valid sample for future review periods.
 Without a sufficient number of cases for review, the statewide results cannot be validated.